Aperiodic monotiles: from geometry to groups: General version

 From the Hat and our constructions above, we get a finite monotile that tiles mildly aperiodically the group $\Gamma$.
 Moreover, the dual tiling of the Semikitegrid is an Archimedean tiling and its $1$-skeleton can be labelled to become a Cayley graph of $\Gamma$.
 Thus, the geometric propreties of the Hat carry towards the monotile of $\Gamma$: it is finite and connected.

-This highly favorable context is that of crystallographic groups which we explore in this subsection.
+This highly favorable context is that of crystallographic groups, which we explore in this subsection.

-A \dfn{crystallographic group} $G$ is a group acting properly discontinuously and cocompactly on a euclidian space $\W=E$.
+A \dfn{crystallographic group} $G$ is a group acting properly discontinuously and cocompactly on a Euclidean space $\W=E$.

-From the classical work of Bieberbach, the subgroup $L$ of the translations in $G$ is generated by $n$ linearly independant translations, is isomorphic to $\Z^n$ and has finite index in $G$.
-For such a crystallographic group $G$, there exists a compact convex polytope $K$ that yields a grid.
-From Corollary~\ref{c:main-one-k} a poly-$K$ monotile $T$ is strongly (resp. mildly) aperiodic with respect to $G$ if, and only if, the monotile $\grp[K](T)$ is strongly (resp. mildly) aperiodic in $G$.
+From the classical work of Bieberbach~\cite{bieberbach}, the subgroup $L$ of the translations in $G$ is generated by $n$ linearly independent translations, is isomorphic to $\Z^n$ and has finite index in $G$.
+For such a crystallographic group $G$, there exists a compact convex polytope $K$ {(fundamental domain)} that yields a grid.
+From Corollary~\ref{c:main-one-k} a poly-$K$ monotile $T$ is strongly (resp. mildly) aperiodic with respect to $G$ if, and only if, the monotile $\grp[K](T)$ is strongly (resp. mildly) aperiodic in $G$. { Note that Theorem~\ref{t:main} builds a refinement of that grid (yielded by the fundamental domain), starting from any given set $\T$ of tiles (also, the setting is more general, and may include non-Euclidean spaces). }

-In dimension $n=2$, following Grünbaum and Shephard~\cite[Statement 4.3.1]{gshephard}, the crystallographic grid is the Laves tiling of an Archimedean tiling.
+In dimension $n=2$, following Grünbaum and Shephard~\cite[Statement 4.3.1]{gshephard}, the crystallographic grid is {topologically equivalent to} the Laves tiling of an Archimedean tiling.
 The finite set $S = \{s\in G\ |\ s\cdot K\text{ and }K\text{ share a hyperface}\}$ generates $G$.
 Labelling its edges, the $1$-skeleton of the dual Archimedean tiling is the Cayley graph of $(G,S)$ (there is a subtlety regarding orientation of edges: $S$ contains $s^{-1}$ for each of its element $s$; if such an $s$ is a reflection, then one needs not choose an orientation).
 The geometric properties of $T$ translate to geometric properties of $\grp[K](T)$; for instance, if $T$ is connected, then $\grp[K](T)$ is connected.

 We warn that we only consider tilings by $T$ with respect to $G$, that is to say the cotilers are inside $G$.
 It may happen that using more isometries $G\leq G'$ allows new tilings by $T$.
 This situation happened for the Hat: adding a reflection $\alpha$ to $G=\Gamma^{+}$, we studied the group $G'=\Gamma$ and the Semikitegrid.
 The Hat does not tile with respect to $\Gamma^{+}$, but tiles (aperiodically) with respect to $\Gamma$.
 For the Hat, no other isometry can be added: two adjacent copies of the Hat have to share edges and thus have to be drawn on the same Semikitegrid.